cschuchardt88/neo-cron-plugin/README.md

 # neo-cron-plugin
+- [x] Cron job for neo-cli to invoke contract methods
-Trigger an external application or webhook on neo-cli
+- [ ] Trigger an external application or webhook on neo-cli